 Pueblo Action Alliance is a community driven organization that promotes cultural sustainability and community defense by addressing environmental and social impacts in Indigenous communities.

 One key PAA project is providing baskets of food and other necessities to unhomed relatives living on the streets of Albuquerque, NM.
-We learned about the project after the pandemic struck and contributed moon time bags and period supplies to PAA for Native clients.
+We learned about the project after the pandemic struck and contributed moon time bags and period supplies to PAA for Indigenous clients.
 We expect to continue our work with PAA in partnership with its youth council.

 Western Health Foundation

 The Western Health Foundation is a nonprofit community-based health care delivery system.
 In February 2020, WHF was on the cusp of a new initiative to provide mobile women’s health services on the Ramah-Navajo reservation.
 It planned to host weekly clinics deep within the reservation, where women’s health services were non-existent.
 Its plans were curtailed by COVID-19.
 In February 2020, The Kwek Society shipped to WHF a supply of moon time bags and other period supplies for distribution to clinic clients.
 Because of the pandemic, many of our supplies were rerouted to homeless Indigenous women staying in Gallup motels while isolating or recovering from COVID-19.
 We closed out this partnership in early 2022 when the initiative terminated.